mosgjig/user/README.md

 ## Installation

 Pull and build with Maven.
-Default profile is `dev_postgresql` which will point the datasource to `database:5432/usergreeter` therefore one has to coordinate these values accordingly.
+Default profile is `dev_postgresql` which will point the datasource to `database:5432/usergreeter` therefore one has to coordinate these values accordingly and assure `usergreeter` schema exists.
 In the case of PostgreSQL deployed locally, associate `127.0.0.1` to `database`.

 For **linux** or **Ubuntu** more specifically, one would alter `/etc/hosts` by adding the following `127.0.0.1       database` under `localhost`.
 The reasoning behind this is for networking with Docker containers.

+Default OAuth2 credentials are user:password

 ## API Reference